Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorems and

 The relationship between this module action and $\Theta$ is then as follows.

-\begin{lemma} For each object $K$ in $\Fuk(X)_\lambda$, the projection of $\Theta^1$ to length zero on $K$ is homotopic to $T_K$. \end{lemma}
+\begin{Lemma} For each object $K$ in $\Fuk(X)_\lambda$, the projection of $\Theta^1$ to length zero on $K$ is homotopic to~$T_K$. \end{Lemma}

-\begin{proof} The projection of $\Theta^1$ to length zero corresponds to the $l=1$, $k=0$ case of \cref{defTheta}.
-Comparing this definition with \eqref{eqTexpression} proves the result, after noting that \eqref{eqThetaTwist} reduces to $(-1)^{\lvert c \rvert \lvert x \rvert + \lvert c \rvert}$.
-We only get `homotopic to' since we didn't specify that the perturbation data used to define $\Theta$ should be compatible with those used to define $T_K$. \end{proof}
+\begin{proof} The projection of $\Theta^1$ to length zero corresponds to the $l=1$, $k=0$ case of Definition~\ref{defTheta}.
+Comparing this definition with \eqref{eqTexpression} proves the result, after noting that \eqref{eqThetaTwist} reduces to \smash{$(-1)^{\lvert c \rvert \lvert x \rvert + \lvert c \rvert}$}.
+We only get `homotopic to' since we did not specify that the perturbation data used to define $\Theta$ should be compatible with those used to define $T_K$. \end{proof}